-Founded in 1979, Texas Review Press is committed to publishing quality poetry, fiction, creative nonfiction, and scholarship.
-TRP currently publishes sixteen titles each year.
+Founded in 1979, Texas Review Press is committed to publishing books of quality poetry, fiction, creative nonfiction, and scholarship.
+TRP currently publishes twelve to sixteen titles each year.

 Today, with a staff of highly qualified editors The Texas Review enjoys an international reputation, publishing quality poetry, fiction, nonfiction, and reviews from contributors across the globe.